 Sourdough Banana Bread French Toast

 To gild the lily, we topped our French toast with pats of butter, dollops of yogurt and spoonfuls of blueberry sauce.
+We’re a fun of over-the-top breakfasts, just like Foodal’s stuffed French toast recipe with a strawberry mascarpone cheese filling.
 Here’s how we made the sauce: in a saucepan on the stove, we combined one part blueberries to one part maple syrup (about 1/2 cup of each, we think), letting it reduce while we made the French toast.

 1 to 2 teaspoons coconut oil